jneem/jneem.github.io/_drafts/ids.md

 ```

 but behind the scenes, there are a bunch of lines that used to be there.
 So
-`quilt`'s representation of your file might look like:
+`ojo`'s representation of your file might look like:

 ![](../images/ids_tikz_block_2.svg)